msukanen/hangman_k/README.md

 A variation of "Hangman" word guessing game.

 Mainly for Androids, for now.
-A React-based variant resides at https://github.com/msukanen/hangman_jr
+A React-based variant resides at https://github.com/msukanen/hangman_jr with live version at https://msukanen.github.io/hangman_jr